ubuntu-mate/ubuntu-mate.org/blog/20161013-ubuntu-mate-yakkety-final-release.md

 # It's GTK3+ baby, all of it!

 > **Ubuntu MATE 16.10 is, more or less, a from scratch re-working of Ubuntu
-> MATE.
-Not just to accomadate GTK3+ but to also make nearly all packages
+> MATE, not just to accomadate GTK3+ but to also make most packages
-> shipped with Ubuntu MATE by default *"Recommeneded"*.
+> shipped by default with Ubuntu MATE *"Recommeneded"*.
 This means most
 > default applications can now be uninstalled without issue.**
 >
 > **The work to port MATE Desktop to GTK3+ has been ongoing for a couple
 > of years and Ubuntu MATE is the first major distribution to ship a
 > full GTK3+ implementation of the MATE Desktop.
 And the absolute latest
-> release too, MATE Desktop 1.16!**
+> release too, MATE Desktop 1.16!
+Firefox and LibreOffice are also GTK3+
+> only in Yakkety.**
 >
 > **This has been no small undertaking, we've changed toolkits twice this
 > cycle.
 First from GTK 2.24.x to GTK 3.18 and then to GTK 3.20.
 The